cdfmlr/crud/README.md

 For an extremely simple project, like todolist above, using `crud/orm` and `crud/router` together is enough to make API jobs done.
-But for a more real world case, you may want to use lower level parts of `crud` to build your own CRUD API services:
+But for a more real-world case, you may want to use lower level parts of `crud` to build your own CRUD API services:

 - `crud/controller`: Package controller implements model based generic CRUD